 Yes!
-A U.S. Passport is one of eight types of photo ID that can be used to vote in Wisconsin.
+A U.S. Passport can be used to vote in Wisconsin.

 WHAT IS A U.S. PASSPORT?

 U.S. Passport books and cards are documents issued by the U.S. Department of State to citizens of the United States of America.
 This document is used for international travel and identification.